Modular quantum signal processing in many variables: Motivating and constructing gadgets

-Lem.~\ref{lemma:embeddable_correction} shows that given an approximately embeddable unitary, (1) the error accumulated during its correction is proportional to the error of the input, and (2) the constant of proportionality is linear in the length of the correction procedure.
+Lem.~\ref{lemma:embeddable_correction} (proven in Appx.~\ref{appx:main_proofs}) shows that given an approximately embeddable unitary, (1) the error accumulated during its correction is proportional to the error of the input, and (2) the constant of proportionality is linear in the length of the correction procedure.
 This scaling as not as poor as it first appears, mainly due to the ease with which $\nu$ can be made small and the limited number of correction procedures that will be used by any physically reasonable protocols.
 We call such protocols \emph{acceptable} if their length scales at worst inverse polynomially in the desired output error, and argue for the reasonableness of this class of protocols in the context of the efficiency of Lem.~\ref{lemma:embeddable_correction} in the expanded Rem.~\ref{rem:acceptable_efficiency}.
-The resource costs for the correction procedures under different access model assumptions is elaborated upon further in Appxs.~\ref{appx:performance_comparisons} and \ref{appx:gadget_compositions} (for a summary, see Table~\ref{tab:correction_comparison}).
+The resource costs for the correction procedures under different access model assumptions is elaborated upon further in Appxs.~\ref{appx:performance_comparisons} and \ref{appx:gadget_compositions} (we also provide a high level summary in Table~\ref{tab:correction_comparison}, though proofs of all cited complexities are mostly relegated to the appendices mentioned above).